Music students treated to Royal Albert Hall masterclass

-Oaklands College music student’s visit the Royal Albert Hall on Wednesday 21st November, as part of the concert hall’s Albert Sessions and were treated to a workshop masterclass from New-Zealand born Unknown Mortal Orchestra (UMO) frontman, Ruban Nielson.
+Oaklands College music students visited the Royal Albert Hall in Kensington, London on Wednesday 21 November, as part of the concert hall’s Albert Sessions and were treated to a workshop masterclass from New Zealand-born Unknown Mortal Orchestra (UMO) frontman, Ruban Nielson.

 Oaklands’ students had the opportunity to work with Ruban Nielson and his close-friend Jack Sharp, who is a member of the band ‘Wolf People’.